sshirsathe/ERB_Filoviruses/README.md

 Bulk RNA Seq processing, abundance quantification and count matrix generation are performed in a Minerva high performance computing cluster while normalization and procesures following are performed locally in python and R.

+### Directory Structure
+This project is organized into directories:
+  Preprocessing_and_Quantification - containing .sh scripts used to complete steps 1 and 2
+  Local_Scripts - containing .py and .R files used to complete steps 3-5 Figures - scripts used in figure generation

 ## References
 *Kovatch P, Gai L, Cho HM, Fluder E, Jiang D. Optimizing High-Performance Computing Systems for Biomedical Workloads.
 IEEE Int Symp Parallel Distrib Process Workshops Phd Forum.
 2020 May;2020:183-192. doi: 10.1109/ipdpsw50202.2020.00040.
 Epub 2020 Jul 28.
 PMID: 33088611; PMCID: PMC7575271*